Continual Learning and Private Unlearning: Introduction

 Continual learning (CL) studies how an intelligent agent can learn continually over a sequence of tasks.
 In particular, when the agent is learning a new task, it is generally assumed that it loses access to data from previous tasks.
 As a result, the goal of a successful CL algorithm is to \emph{forget} as little as possible about previous tasks while maximally adapting past knowledge to help learn the new task.

-As deep learning has become increasingly popular, it has become generally known that straightforwardly applying stochastic gradient descent (SGD) on deep architectures when learning over a sequence of tasks leads to the so-called \emph{catastrophic forgetting} phenomenon~\citep{kirkpatrick2017overcoming}, i.e., the network forgets much of what it learned previously when learning new knowledge.
+As deep learning has become increasingly popular, it has become generally known that straightforwardly applying stochastic gradient descent (SGD) on deep architectures when learning over a sequence of tasks leads to the so-called \emph{catastrophic forgetting} phenomenon~\citep{french1999catastrophic}, i.e., the network forgets much of what it learned previously when learning new knowledge.
 Thus, much CL research has focused on developing methods to mitigate forgetting.
 However, forgetting is \emph{not} always bad.
 Besides the fact that graceful forgetting---the process of deliberately compressing useful knowledge or removing useless knowledge---can help abstract learned knowledge and leave more ``space" for learning new knowledge~\citep{bjork2019forgetting}, we posit that it may also become common for an agent to be required to completely remove any trace of having learned a specific task.

-For example, consider a situation in which a person is undergoing a medical treatment plan and requests that their service robot learns to assist with the treatment.
+For example, consider a robot manufacturing company that produces service robots, whose system is continually updated by learning \emph{novel} skills on the data collected from its customers' daily lives.
+From time to time, the company may be asked to expunge previously learned behaviors and/or knowledge about specific tasks that are found to raise potential fairness~\citep{mehrabi2021survey}, privacy or security issues~\citep{bae2018security}.
+Looking further into the future, consider another situation in which a person is undergoing a medical treatment plan and requests that their service robot learns to assist with the treatment.
 However, after having recovered, when a friend is about to visit, the person may not want the robot to exhibit any evidence of their previous medical treatment.
 In this case, the person would like to be able to request that the robot privately remove all knowledge of the treatment plan without impairing other unrelated knowledge it may have acquired during (or before or after) the time of the treatment.
+Both of the above situations indicate that as personalized models that lifelong learn with and about humans become commonplace, it is important for these models to carefully unlearn knowledge when necessary.
+This leads to the problem of machine unlearning (MU)~\citep{cao2015towards,bourtoule2019machine}.
+But to the authors knowledge, MU has not yet been well studied in the continual learning setting where the underlying data distribution can shift over time.

 Note that even though catastrophic forgetting often happens naturally with rich parametric models such as deep neural networks, it might not be sufficient because 1) the user may want the agent to unlearn immediately (instead of unlearning over time) and 2) the unlearning must happen privately, meaning that after forgetting, it must not be possible to retrieve any information pertaining to the task, or even detect that the task has been previously learned.